Nicolascoding27/Merkle-Heap-Priority-Queue/README.md

 # Merkle-Heap-Priority-Queue

-This is an implementation of Merkle-Heap Priority Queue (https://en.wikipedia.org/wiki/Binary_heap), that will contribute to Mina Protocol.
+This is an implementation of Merkle-Heap Priority Queue, that will contribute to Mina Protocol.

-A Merkle heap-based priority queue will be a data structure that starts as a heap structure and then takes the form of a binary heap .
+A Merkle heap-based priority queue will be a data structure that starts as a heap structure and then takes the form of a [binary heap](https://en.wikipedia.org/wiki/Binary_heap).
 It will allow efficient insertion, deletion, and comparison of elements in a first-in, first-out manner.
 This makes it possible to perform operations such as finding the minimum or maximum element in the queue or checking whether the queue contains a particular element in constant time and for some operation such as deleting key and inserting in logarithmic time.

 **The potential use cases of Merkle heap-based queueing include:**